Annie's "Month

 year, according to the Gregorian calendar, which is used in

-almost all the world today.
-It was the seventh month in the old
+all the world today.
+It was the seventh month in the old Roman

-Roman calendar, and its name comes from the Latin septem, meaning
+calendar, and its name comes from the Latin

-seven.
-September later became the ninth month when the ancient
+septem, meaning seven.
+September later became the ninth month

-Romans moved the beginning of their year from March 1 to January
+the beginning of their year from March 1 to January 1.
+September

 Activities - Summer ends and autumn